What is a Medical Abortion and What is a Morning After Pill?

 What is the difference between emergency contraception and an abortion pill?

-Emergency contraception, also known as the ‘morning after pill’, is taken within days after unprotected sexual intercourse to reduce the risk of becoming pregnant.
-It will not work to end a pregnancy and will not affect the development of an embryo if you are already pregnant.
+Emergency contraception, also known as the ‘morning after pill’, or levonorgestrel is taken within several days after unprotected sexual intercourse to reduce the risk of becoming pregnant.
+It will not work to end a current pregnancy and will not affect the development of an embryo if you are already pregnant.
 Emergency contraception should not be used on a regular basis to prevent pregnancy.

-Misoprostol can be given alone or in combination with mifepristone to end early pregnancy.
+The medication used for a medical abortion is mifepristone that is usually given with another medication (misoprostol) to end an early pregnancy.
 It can be taken up to 70 days (10 weeks) after the first day of the last menstrual period but may not be as effective the closer it gets to 10 weeks.
+If mifepristone is not available, then some experts recommend that misoprostol may be given alone as an alternative, although it may not be as effective.

 How should I use emergency contraception and when can I take it?

-The emergency contraceptive product, levonorgestrel, is available over the counter without a prescription.
-You do not need to be a certain age or have a prescription to obtain this medication.
+The emergency contraceptive product, levonorgestrel (Plan B®, others), is available over the counter without a prescription.
+There are no age restrictions or need for a prescription to obtain this medication.
 This medication must be taken within 72 hours of unprotected sex (e.g., sex without any method of birth control or with a birth control method that failed or was not used properly such as a condom that slipped or broke or birth control pills that were not taken as scheduled).
 The sooner you take this medication after unprotected sex, the better it will work for you.

 How do emergency contraception medications work?